vyahhi/OpenLearningObjectives/README.md

 Currently checkins are approved by [Brandon Dorman](mailto:brandon@opened.com) and [Scott Ellis](scott@thelearningaccelerator.org).
 We welcome contributions from the wider education community.

 To give feedback post comments,  fork the repository, check out MathLearningObjectives.xml and load into Excel.
 Make your changes.
 Save as MathLearningObjectives.xml and issue a pull request.

+= Futures =
+We will be expanding this effort to cover Middle School and High School math and K-12 English Language Arts.
+We will also be providing an open source API to allow querying the structure of these objectives.
+Keep an eye on the page for details.